-<choose one> - 7.
-Hospital Presumptive Eligibility (HPE): Starting January 1, 2014, the ACA allows qualified hospitals to make Medicaid presumptive eligibility determinations if they choose to do so and agree to abide by the state's policies and procedures. - a.
+- 7. Hospital Presumptive Eligibility (HPE): Starting January 1, 2014, the ACA allows qualified hospitals to make Medicaid presumptive eligibility determinations if they choose to do so and agree to abide by the state's policies and procedures.

+Where is your state in the process of implementing HPE? (e.g. SPA under development, SPA submitted). - a.
 Where is your state in the process of implementing HPE? (e.g. SPA under development, SPA submitted, etc.) - b.
 Please briefly describe your state's experience so far with HPE (e.g., issues or challenges, opportunities or positive benefits): - c.
-Please briefly describe the level of participation by hospitals in your HPE program (e.g. approx. % of hospitals participating) and how significant HPE enrollments have been so far: - 8.
+Please briefly describe the level of participation by hospitals in your HPE program (e.g. approx. % of hospitals participating) and how significant HPE enrollments have been so far: \\\\\ - 8.
 Administrative Efficiencies.
 Please briefly describe administrative efficiencies, if any, from the perspective of state staff and beneficiaries that you expect to result from your state's ACA eligibility-related investments and system changes.